automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Segisaurus.md

 # Segisaurus
-## Description: An early dinosaur closely related to Coelophysis.
+## An early dinosaur closely related to Coelophysis.